 It works all season long.
 For the best result, it is recommended to apply early summer months or late spring months after plants shed their blooms.

 It will continue to deliver to up to eight weeks.
-After weeks of application, you will finally notice results.
+After weeks of application, you will finally notice the results.

-This fertilizer product is available in a 4 pounds polybag or 1.814 kilograms and suitable for feeding 80 small plants or 16 large plants.
+This Dr. Earth fertilizer product is available in a 4 pounds polybag or 1.814 kilograms and suitable for feeding 80 small plants or 16 large plants.
 It is an ideal fertilizer for acid-loving plants including Hydrangea, Azalea, Camellia, Rhododendron, Gardenias, Hollies, Blueberries, Evergreen, Ferns, and Shade plants.

 It is considered to be a safe product for humans and pets if used according to the instruction label.
 They contain natural ingredients with 3-4-3 formulation.
 The formula is derived from Alfalfa meal, fishbone meal, fish meal, kelp meal, Potassium Sulfate, and kelp flour.

 It also contains Truebiotic, which is a biological soil inoculant.
 The tiny mycorrhizae that live naturally in soil.
 They form a close relationship with plants and help the roots absorbing water and nutrients well.
 They also release enzymes to aid the plant to break down nutrients.

 It contains as much as seven strains of soil microbes including endo and ectomycorrhizae, that provide nourishment for several months.
 It is formulated to turn the soil become acidic.
 Those acid-loving plants will produce big, healthy and beautiful blooms.

 It can give faster and better result because of its ability to release nutrients fast.
 It can be possible, even with just one application.

 You do not have to worry during summer months because this fertilizer can store water in drought conditions.
 During this unfortunate condition, the plant gets more nutrients for better results.

-This fertilizer product is specifically for acid-loving plants, including Hydrangeas, Camellia, Azaleas, Hibiscus, Holly, Gardenia, Orchid, and Rhododendrons.
+This Scotts Company fertilizer product is specifically for acid-loving plants, including Hydrangeas, Camellia, Azaleas, Hibiscus, Holly, Gardenia, Orchid, and Rhododendrons.